rancher/elemental-docs/docs/inventory-management.md

 ### MachineRegistration

-`MachineRegistration` holds information on how to install, reset, and configure all connected Elemental Teal machines.
+`MachineRegistration` holds information on how to install, reset, and configure all connected Elemental machines.

 It's possible to update the `spec.machineInventoryLabels` and `spec.machineInventoryAnnotations` and this will be applied to all registered machines.
-By default, Elemental Teal machines will attempt a registration update every 24 hours to update labels and annotations.
+By default, Elemental machines will attempt a registration update every 24 hours to update labels and annotations.

 While it's possible to modify the `spec.config` definition, updates to the `spec.config` will be ignored by machines that already completed installation.
 Machines that couldn't complete the installation will try again every 30 minutes by reloading the remote `MachineRegistration` definition.
 This can be useful to correct `spec.config` mistakes that prevent successful installation (for ex. `spec.config.elemental.install.device`), without having to create a new `MachineRegistration` and a new ISO.